 Chippenham Folk Festival, 1998

-mean is affectation, artificiality, posturing — the things that some people seem to think are required in Playford-type dances.
+What does “Dancing with Style” mean to you?
+Do people consider you a “stylish dancer”?
+What it certainly doesn't mean is affectation, artificiality, posturing — the things that some people seem to think are required in Playford-type dances.
 So many of us consider ourselves good dancers — we can follow the caller's instructions, we can remember the dance enough to keep going when the caller stops — but we're just going through the motions.
 We get to the right place at the right time — if we're really experienced we can even get there two bars early — but we're not putting any style into it.
-I sometimes have meetings with Wendy Crouch, Alan Davies and Betty Chater — and in the breaks from discussing the EFDSS training programme we talk about you lot.
+In the days of GUSTO I had meetings with Wendy Crouch, Alan Davies and Betty Chater — and in the breaks from discussing the EFDSS training programme we would talk about you lot.
 “Who would you consider a good dancer?” somebody asks.
 There's a long pause.
 We come up with seven or eight names — from an entire country!
 Are things really that bad?

-— and I want you to imagine that you're just doing an ordinary walking step to it, nothing fancy like a skip-change.
+I'm going to use the Playford dance “Indian Queen” which I expect most of you have danced many times; it's not a difficult dance.
+First of all I'm going to get the band to play you the start of the tune — just one A — and I want you to imagine that you're walking to it.
 All I want you to do is clap your hands gently on each beat you would walk on.
 You don't need to know that there are two steps to a bar; you're just clapping on the beats.

-again has two moves: a back-to-back and three changes of a circular hey.
+Now I want to see whether you know where each figure starts.
+A1 has three moves: set, turn single, two-hand turn.
+A2 has the same three moves, for different people.
+B1 has two moves: a right-hand star and a left-hand star. and B2 again has two moves: a back-to-back and three changes of a circular hey.
 I'll remind you of the sequence of moves as we go — I'm not insisting you remember them.
 All I want you to do is to clap once at the start of each move — the first beat you would step on.

 (If it doesn't seem convincing, have them doing it with eyes closed.)